Oceans (film)

 Oceans (Océans, also stylized as Ωceans) is a 2009 French nature documentary film directed, produced, co-written, and narrated by Jacques Perrin, with Jacques Cluzaud as co-director.
 The film, produced in association with the Census of Marine Life, explores the marine species of Earth's five oceans and reflects on the negative aspects of human activity on the environment, with Perrin (Pierce Brosnan in English) providing narration.

 Budgeted at around $80 million, it was filmed in over 50 different places and took four years to film.
-In North America, the film was produced by Disneynature and distributed by Walt Disney Studios Motion Pictures, who cut 20 minutes mostly depicting violent massacres of sea animals (recreated through visual effects) in order to aim it at a younger audience.
+In North America, the film was produced by Disneynature and distributed by Walt Disney Studios Motion Pictures, who cut 20 minutes mostly depicting violent massacres of sea animals (recreated through visual effects) in order to target a younger audience.

 Plot

 Oceans presents details and facts about the journey of the ocean.
 The film begins on a beach with children running to the ocean, one particular boy stops to wonder what the ocean is.
 The scene cuts to the Galápagos where a clan of marine iguanas and horseshoe crabs wander.
 Then at night an Ariane rocket takes off and surprises the two clans.
 Meanwhile, the rocket takes off to outer space.
 Then goes to the trench where the larvae of sea urchin and the crustacean egg lie.
 Then comes to a swarm of moon jellyfish.
 Then at day, a different type of jellyfish float along the current.

 Later at the coast of South Africa, a hungry mob of common dolphins, gannets, bronze whaler sharks, and brydes whales hunt sardines.
 After the feast, manta rays gobble down a few sardines.
 Moments later, a blanket octopus swims quietly along the current.
 Meanwhile, the sardines start making odd shapes.
 At a beach, sea lions rest in the sun.
 In deeper water, a humpback whale and her calf start to flipper slap, spyhop, and breach.
 Meanwhile, the sea lions start hunting.
-The others on the beach watch sally lightfoot crabs crawl on the sand.
+The others on the beach watch Sally Lightfoot crabs crawl on the sand.
 The hunting sea lions are returning home, but some are eaten by a great white shark and a killer whale.
 In the deeper waters, a blue whale feasts on some krill.
 At twilight, birds are flying back to their nests.
-At night carnivores are out to hunt on the reef including the mantis shrimp who kills a crab.
+At night, carnivores are out to hunt on the reef, including the mantis shrimp who kills a crab trespassing on its territory.
 In Australia, a Spanish dancer comes out of its home.
 At day, bottlenose dolphins are leaping on the waves.
 Meanwhile, a dugong and green sea turtle are feasting on sea grass.
 On the beach, baby sea turtles have to make it to the ocean without being eaten by frigatebirds, which only one baby turtle survives.
 In the sea, sailfish are feasting on fish.